xitu/gold-miner/TODO1/a-step-by-step-explanation-of-principal-component-analysis.md

 ***

-> If you enjoyed this story, please click the 👏 button as many times as you think it deserves.
+If you enjoyed this story, please click the 👏 button as many times as you think it deserves.
 And share to help others find it!
 Feel free to leave a comment below.

-> References :
+### References:

 * [**Steven M. Holland**, **Univ. of Georgia**]: Principal Components Analysis
 * [**skymind.ai**]: Eigenvectors, Eigenvalues, PCA, Covariance and Entropy